corajr/geodict/readme.txt

 geodict
 -------

 A simple Python library/command-line tool for pulling location information from unstructured text.
-Originally by Pete Warden.
 This version uses SQLite, which is much, much slower (by at least a factor of 10) but eliminates the need for a MySQL server.

 Installing
 ----------